A powerful right-hand bat who bowls off-spin and can field in most positions, Maddy Green is a handy cricketer to have

 Green had a WHITE FERNS debut to remember; quite the first assignment for the teenage cricketer.
 She found herself in a T20I against Australia, on a rain-sprinkled day in Sydney.
 Not only did the WHITE FERNS defeat the Southern Stars, it was a tight, low-scoring, last-over win in which Green’s quick 14 off 18 proved essential.
 Welcome to the thrills and pressures of international cricket!

-The young batting all-rounder would wait a further two years before the chance to make her ODI debut — another winning start as the WHITE FERNS defeated a touring West Indies side in Lincoln.
+The young batter would wait a further two years before the chance to make her ODI debut — another winning start as the WHITE FERNS defeated a touring West Indies side in Lincoln.
 A whirl at that year’s ICC World Twenty20 in India and a reciprocal tour to the Caribbean followed, then re-selection to mid-2015’s ground-breaking first bilateral tour of India.